 Having recently signed a new agreement to produce Thelwell Whimsies, we arranged to meet the Thelwell family.
 We spent a pleasant afternoon with David and Penny Thelwell .
 They shared with us some of the history of Thelwell ponies and stories of their father Norman.
 We were lucky to be shown a range of original artwork from the Thelwell Estate collection that gave us some inspiration and ideas for future Whimsies.
 The first of the Thelwell Whimsies will be Pony Express in three colourway limited edition pieces.
 Brown, White, and Grey.
 Each Whimsie will be a limited edition of 250, issued with a certificate of authenticity and boxed in a Wade Whimsie gift box.
-They will be available in April this year.
-Visit again soon for details on how to place your order.
+Order now!

 Norman Thelwell was an English cartoonist and author well known for his humorous illustrations of ponies and horses and as an author of some thirty-nine books.
 We have negotiated with the family’s agent to produce Wade Whimsies of his comical pony illustrations, bringing together two iconic British brands.
 It’s true to say that the Wade Club is new to this subject, but we mean to learn fast!

 Norman Thelwell was born into a working class family in Tranmere, Birkenhead, Cheshire, England on May 3rd 1923, the son of a machinist.
 He sold his first drawings, fifteen sketches of chickens, at the age of fifteen, and a year later at sixteen, left Rock Ferry High School, Birkenhead, and secured a job as a junior clerk in Liverpool with Unilever.